 Classification criteria for systemic lupus

-stiffness, pain involving 2 or more joints (arthritis)
+stiffness, pain in two or more joints (arthritis)

 of the membranes surrounding the lungs (pleuritis) or heart (pericarditis)

-Abnormalities in urine, such as increased protein in the urine or
+Abnormalities in urine, such as increased protein or

-clumps of red blood cells or kidney cells, called cell casts, in the
+clumps of red blood cells or kidney cells, called cell casts

 Nervous system problems, such as seizures or